Neck Hump? Shoulders ache? Upper/Lower Back pain?

 Each of these can help find the lower third of your ab.

-In the meantime there are ample times throughout our day where we can strengthen our diaphragm taking advantage of this exhale technique:
+In the meantime, there are ample times throughout our day when we can strengthen our diaphragm by taking advantage of this exhale technique:

 • when you pick up a child